 Located in the heart of downtown in the shadow of the Tennessee State Capitol, Bicentennial Capitol Mall State Park is patterned after the National Mall in Washington, D.C.
 It opened on June 1, 1996 to commemorate the 200th anniversary of the Volunteer State’s admission into the Union.
 Bordered on the north and south by Jefferson Street and James Robertson Parkway, the 19-acre park is bounded on its east and west sides by the northern sections of Sixth and Seventh Avenues.
 This expansive memorial to the state’s bicentennial celebration introduces visitors to the history and natural beauty of Tennessee.

 Tracing its roots back to the 1800s, the Farmers’ Market stretches from Jackson Street to Harrison Street along Rosa Parks Boulevard adjacent to the Bicentennial State Park Mall.
-Covering 16 aces, the market hosts farmers, artisans and other merchants as well as eateries, a weekend flea market and various special events.
-The North and South Farm Sheds house stalls dedicated to fresh produce and other local goods while the Market House is home to a variety of retail shops and eateries.
-Open year-round, the market is busiest during the May to November growing season.
+Covering 16 acres, the market hosts farmers with local produce, artisans, and merchants, as well as restaurants and seasonal festivals.
+The covered, outdoor farm sheds are dedicated to fresh produce, handmade and local goods while the Market House is home to a variety of restaurants and retail shops.
+Open year-round, the market is busiest during the April – November growing season.

 The Triple-A Pacific Coast League affiliate of the Oakland Athletics, the Nashville Sounds is a minor league baseball team that plays their home games in First Tennessee Park.
 Opening in 2015, the 8,500-seat stadium features a unique guitar-shaped scoreboard that is capable of displaying a variety of graphics as well as in-game statistics.
 Located downtown, the park’s music and imagery are designed to connect the team with the city’s entertainment heritage.
 The I-40 Cup Series is the name for matchups between the Sounds and their main rivals, the Memphis Redbirds.